 At Ingram Micro, we recognize the importance of engaging our supply chain partners in our social responsibility efforts.
-As we develop our CSR program internally, we will pursue the following objectives:
+In 2017, we introduced a supplier code of ethics in alignment with the code of conduct of the Responsible Business Alliance.
+Our next steps include the following:

 - Improve supplier awareness of Ingram Micro’s CSR policies and programs